 Some brands are regional.
 Some start out that way and become so popular they get national distribution.

-Such is the case with Cheez Doodles from East Coast manufacturer King Kone, vs. Cheetos from Dallas-based Frito-Lay.
+Such is the case with Cheez Doodles from East Coast manufacturer King Kone (now Wise), vs. Cheetos from Dallas-based Frito-Lay.

 Both are puffed, cheese-flavored cornmeal snacks.
 Both began as regional brands, and became national powerhouses.